hatlabs/breakneck/README.md

 watch -n 1 breakneck gndvia
 ```

+**NOTE:** It turns out, every execution will bump the undo buffer, so until breakneck is made a bit smarter, it will become very difficult to undo any actual changes.

 Breakneck has basic support for filtering the affected tracks and components by layer, netclass or selection.

 ## Limitations